begumcelik/tracking-devices-vr-setup/README.md

 ## Step 2: Configuring ESP Devices
 - Sonoff S26 Wi-Fi Smart Plugs are used in the VR setup.
 - [ESP Home](https://esphome.io/index.html) Dashboard is used to configure ESP modules inside the wifi plugs.
+- Copy sonoff.yaml file and paste it into your ESP Home dashboard, and install it into your wifi device. (and boot it!)

 ## Step 3: Automating the system
-- [AutoIt](https://www.autoitscript.com/site/) script is used to automate the tracking system.
+- [AutoIt](https://www.autoitscript.com/site/) script is implemented to automate the tracking system.
 - AutoIt script runs the exe file in every 15 seconds and decodes the JSON output.
-If the number of connected base stations are les then requirement, HTTP requests are sent to turn off-turn on the smart plug in which the VR headset is plugged in.
+- If the number of connected base stations is less than the requirement, HTTP requests are sent to turn off-turn on the smart plug in which the VR headset is plugged.
-- Then, the script is built and the watchdog is added to autostart.
-- In order to use this AutoIt sript you should add json and binary call libraries into your ProgramFiles.
-(C:\Program Files\AutoIt\Libraries)
+- In order to use this AutoIt sript you should add json and binary call libraries into your ProgramFiles. `C:\Program Files\AutoIt\Libraries`
+- Then, open the `restart-vr-setup.au3` in AutoIt editor and change the path to your exe.
+- Built the watchdog and add it to your autostart folder, if you would like to use it all the time.